Nemocas/AbstractAlgebra.jl/doc/types.md

 were to model the ring $R$ as a type, then the type would somehow need to contain the modulus
 $n$.
 This is not possible in Julia, and in fact it is not desirable either.

-Julia dispatches on type, and each time we call the a generic function with different types, a new version of the function is compiled at runtime for performance.
+Julia dispatches on type, and each time we call a generic function with different types, a new version of the function is compiled at runtime for performance.
 But this would be a disaster if we were writing a multimodular algorithm, say.
 In such an algorithm many rings $\mathbb{Z}/n\mathbb{Z}$ would be needed and every function we use would be recompiled over and over for each different $n$.
 This would result in a huge delay as the compiler is invoked many times.

 For this reason, the modulus $n$ needs to be attached to the *elements* of the ring, not to type associated with those elements.